vhientran/vhientran.github.io/blog.md

 permalink: /blog/
 ---

-Tell us about your blog.
-Hopefully it's cool.
+My personal posts about works, life, etc. Hopefully they are cool to you.

 <ul class="listing">
 {% for post in site.posts %}